Nancy Emerson Lombardo, PhD

 Dr. Emerson Lombardo is dedicated to researching how nutrition, exercise, and other healthy lifestyles can positively affect a person’s cognition and mood.

 Dr. Emerson Lombardo is an investigator at the Alzheimer’s Disease Center.
 Dr. Emerson Lombardo developed and leads the Memory Preservation Nutrition program, an evidence-based nutritional intervention designed to reduce risk of Mild Cognitive Impairment and Alzheimer’s disease for all ages, and to slow progression in people with Mild Cognitive Impairment or early Alzheimer’s Disease.
-This program has been adopted by several healthcare facilities.
+This program has been adopted by several healthcare facilities an adult day health program for people with Alzheimer’s, stroke and other brain conditions, and a religious community.

 At BUSM the Memory Preservation Nutrition program inspired the creation of the Nutritional Supplement Combination Therapy, a combination of encapsulated plant-based supplements (dehydrated fruits, vegetables, and anti-inflammatory herbs and spices) together with fish oils and vitamin D. A Phase I open label clinical trial with cognitively normal older adults was recently conducted at BUSM with funding from the national Alzheimer’s Association.
 Interim findings to date show feasibility and safety, with fewer adverse events at post test than at baseline.
 Effectiveness results are not yet available.
 This approach also inspired colleagues led by Jon Valla, Ph.D. at Midwestern University in Arizona to conduct a successful clinical trial with triple transgenic Alzheimer’s mice which reported significant improvements in mitochondrial function in important brain regions.